 - Brainstorm what they're saying and doing.
 What tasks are they completing?
 What are they saying to the people around them?

-During a field study, your team goes out “into the field” to immerse themselves in a typical day in the life of your user.
-It’s the best way to observe how they actually use products in their natural environment, what external forces affect their decisions and actions, and what they actually do (as opposed to what they say they do).
-In fact, UX veteran Jared Spool describes field studies as “the fastest path to great UX” and explains that you can reap the benefits in as little as two hours every six weeks.
+During a field study, your team goes out "into the field" to immerse themselves in a typical day in the life of your user.
+It's the best way to observe how they actually use products in their natural environment, what external forces affect their decisions and actions, and what they actually do (as opposed to what they say they do).

 Surveys allow you to ask your users a series of questions about their needs, wants, and/or experiences using your product or service.
-Some organizations have formal, scientific surveys created and distributed through a professional research firm, while others self-manage the process.
-Either way, they’re a good way to get basic feedback about your primary audiences’ emotions toward your brand or product, without spending extensive time and resources.
+Some organisations have formal, scientific surveys created and distributed through a professional research firm, while others self-manage the process.
+Either way, they're a good way to get basic feedback about your primary audiences' emotions toward your brand or product, without spending extensive time and resources.

-Sometimes the simplest way to better understand what people think and want is just to ask them.
-Talking directly with customers helps uncover not only what they do, but also why they do it.
-If you don’t have access to real users, customer-facing teams like Sales and Support can share anecdotes plus trends they’re seeing in real time with executives and others who benefit from hearing that feedback, such as the UX team.
-This type of feedback brings reality to strategic planning and design (rather than operating purely based off assumptions), while offering a level of depth and context that’s often missing in written data and surveys.
+If you don't have access to real users, customer-facing teams like Sales and Support can share anecdotes plus trends they're seeing in real time with executives and others who benefit from hearing that feedback, such as the UX team.
+This type of feedback brings reality to strategic planning and design (rather than operating purely off assumptions), while offering a level of depth and context that's often missing in written data and surveys.

 Journey mapping involves mapping out each step of the customer journey to see a visual representation of how people interact with and feel about your brand over time and across channels.